ErwinRieger/Cura/README.md

 :Note:

 Please do NOT post any questions/bugs/issues to the maintainers of the original Cura software.
-Use this issue-tracker instead: [Issues](https://github.com/ErwinRieger/Cura-USBPrint/issues).
+Use the issue-tracker instead: [Issues](https://github.com/ErwinRieger/Cura-USBPrint/issues).

 The rest of this document is the original Readme from [Cura](https://github.com/daid/Cura).

+Cura
+====

 Read this, it's important!
 ===========================